foundry-rs/book/src/forge/gas-snapshots.md

 Overall gas change: -8 (-0.000%)
 ```

-`-check` will compare a snapshot with an existing snapshot file and display all the
+`--check` will compare a snapshot with an existing snapshot file and display all the
 differences, if any.
 You can change the the file it will be comparing the
 snapshot to by providing a different file name `--check <FILE_NAME>`.